Money in Brazil

 - 1L bottle of water – $2

-Tipping of guides and drivers is very much a personal decision but much appreciated.
+Tipping of guides and drivers in Brazil is very much a personal decision but much appreciated.
 These amounts are just for guidance:

-- Private guides: $10-20 (4-8 hour tour) – total, assuming you are two people, consider more for a larger group
+- Tipping private guides in Brazil: $10-20 (4-8 hour tour) – total, assuming you are two people, consider more for a larger group

-- Driver: $2-5 (per day, and depending on the length of drive) total, assuming you are two people, consider more for a larger group
+- Tipping private drivers in Brazil (not taxis): $2-5 (per day, and depending on the length of drive) total, assuming you are two people, consider more for a larger group

 Peak travel seasons in Brazil include Christmas, New Year and Carnival (date varies, February or March) in particular.
 If you are keen to see celebrations these are great times to visit, if not save yourself some money and pick another time of year.